thebadking/animationrender/README.md

 >**IMPORTANT NOTICE FOR LINUX:**

-Restart blender after activation module or notifications will not work until restart
+Restart blender after activation of the add-on or notifications will not work until restart

 ***Screenshot WINDOWS***